 The course builds on the principles presented in the Graphic Design I course: framing, elemental hierarchy, juxtaposition and message intent.
-The students can willingly manage greater degrees of project complexity

-Typography I GD223 This introductory course focuses on letterforms and nomenclature: the rudiments and pragmatics of structuring simple, yet successful typographic relationships.
+The students can willingly manage greater degrees of project complexity through methodology and focuses on letterforms and nomenclature: the rudiments and pragmatics of structuring simple, vet successful typographic relationships.
 Students begin with an examination of letterforms within the context of history.
 Through a series of exercises designed to give a tactical understanding of letterforms as graphical elements, students experience letterforms as integral parts of a greater system of communication.
 Exploration of the subtleties and intricacies of working with text provides a body of knowledge about typographic relationships, composition and the structuring of presented information.
 Studio Foundation Year